Chapter 10:

 "So, how did you two move so fast?"

-"Is this about the fight last night?"
+"Is this about the fight last night?" the elf asked confused.

 "I think you already know what I'm referring to~."

-Gavin's teasing was met with a straight face.
+No matter the face he made, Gavin's teasing was met with a straight face.

-"To be honest, I have no idea."
-Yumino replied.
+"To be honest, I have no idea," Yumino replied.
 "She also said something similar about things 'going fast,' but I have no idea what she's talking about."

 "Wait, didn't she wear that red dress with you yesterday?"